swiss/paf-link/README.md

 # paf.link

-In this repository we develop the **paf.link schema** as a RDF schema for public affaires within the public administration.
+In this repository we develop the **paf.link schema** as a RDF schema for public affairs within the public administration.

 @prefix paf: <https://paf.link/>.